 You will find a copy of the consent form below.
 Please download and read this document in advance of your visit.
 Your doctor will discuss this with you on your arrival, if they have not already done so.

-Consent for TAVI (Transcatheter Aortic Valve Implantation) – Transfemoral
+TAVI (Transcatheter Aortic Valve Implantation) – Trans Femoral Consent

 If you have any questions or concerns, or require any additional information about your procedure in advance of your visit, please let your doctor know.